Ishihab/s3_static_web/README.md

 ### Issue: Terraform init fails with backend errors
 **Solution**:
-- If using remote backend: Verify your S3 bucket exists and is accessible
+- Verify the S3 bucket specified in `backend.tf` exists and is accessible
-- If migrating state: Use `terraform init -migrate-state`
+- Ensure your AWS profile has permissions to access the S3 bucket
-- If working locally: Remove or don't create `backend.tf`
+- Check that the profile name in `backend.tf` matches your AWS CLI configuration

 ### Issue: Access denied errors
 **Solution**: Check your AWS profile permissions and ensure the IAM user has required policies for S3, CloudFront, and IAM operations.